frustratedcat/weather-app/README.md

     - Ex. `source py310/bin/activate`
 5. At this point, you need to install the requirements from the requirements.txt file with the following:
     - `pip install -r requirements.txt`
+6. You will need to download the .xpi file of a version of uBlock Origin, and update the code accordingly for the version you download.
+Please see [Raymond Hill's Github](https://github.com/gorhill/uBlock/releases).
+Note that you may need to open it in a different browser than Firefox as Firefox wants to install it when you click the file rather than download it.
-6. You should now be able to run the application without any problems.
+7. You should now be able to run the application without any problems.

 To deactivate the virtual environment, simply type `deactivate` in your terminal.